Estimate Time4 min

 Tax-loss harvesting allows you to sell investments that are down, replace them with reasonably similar investments, and then offset other realized capital gains with those losses.
 The end result is that less of your money goes to taxes and more may stay invested and working for you.

-An investment loss can be used for 2 different things:
+An investment loss can be used in 2 different ways:

 Unused losses can be carried forward to future tax years.